aws/aws-cdk/packages/aws-cdk/README.md

 $ cdk bootstrap --template bootstrap-template.yaml
 ```

-Out of the box customisation options are also available as arguments.
+Out of the box customization options are also available as arguments.
 To use a permissions boundary:

 - `--example-permissions-boundary` indicates the example permissions boundary, supplied by CDK
 - `--custom-permissions-boundary` specifies, by name a predefined, customer maintained, boundary